Automate container image builds and maintenance with ACR Tasks

 ACR Tasks is a suite of features within Azure Container Registry.
-It provides cloud-based container image building for Linux, Windows, and ARM, and can automate OS and framework patching for your Docker containers.
-ACR Tasks not only extends your "inner-loop" development cycle to the cloud with on-demand container image builds, but also enables automated builds on source code commit or when a container's base image is updated.
-With base image update triggers, you can automate your OS and application framework patching workflow, maintaining secure environments while adhering to the principals of immutable containers.
+It provides cloud-based container image building for platforms including Linux, Windows, and ARM, and can automate OS and framework patching for your Docker containers.
+ACR Tasks not only extends your "inner-loop" development cycle to the cloud with on-demand container image builds, but also enables automated builds triggered by source code updates, updates to a container's base image, or timers.
+For example, with base image update triggers, you can automate your OS and application framework patching workflow, maintaining secure environments while adhering to the principles of immutable containers.

-- Quick task: Build and push container images on-demand, in Azure, without needing a local Docker Engine installation.
+- Quick task - Build and push a single container image to a container registry on-demand, in Azure, without needing a local Docker Engine installation.
 Think

 The inner-loop development cycle, the iterative process of writing code, building, and testing your application before committing to source control, is really the beginning of container lifecycle management.